Tinku1001/KoinX_frontend/README.md

 ## Features

-- **Responsive Carousel**: Dynamically adjusts for desktop, tablet, and mobile screens.
+- **Responsive Layout**: The application is designed to be fully responsive and adjusts to desktop, tablet, and mobile screens based on the Figma design.
-- **Custom Arrows**: Provides smooth navigation with visually appealing, accessible buttons.
+- **Bitcoin Price Display**: Fetches and displays the real-time Bitcoin price in USD and INR using the Coingecko API.
-- **Dynamic Data Rendering**: Displays up-to-date data fetched from the provided database.
+- **Trending Coins**: Displays the top 3 trending cryptocurrencies fetched from the Coingecko `/search/trending` API.
-- **Interactive Design**: User-friendly interface with hover effects and transitions.
+- **Price Change Visualization**: Displays the 24-hour price change percentage for Bitcoin and other trending cryptocurrencies.
+- **Interactive Charts**: TradingView BTC-USD charts are embedded to provide live price updates and detailed charts.
+- **You May Also Like**: Displays trending cryptocurrencies with logos, symbols, prices, and sparkline graphs in a horizontally scrollable carousel.
+- **Custom Carousels**: Features a responsive and dynamic carousel powered by `react-multi-carousel` to showcase trending coins.

 ## Installation